The Numbers Don’t Lie: Digital Music Sales Soar!!

-In the first case, two music writers have accused the singer/songwriter of copyright infringement over the song "Take Me As I Am."
-Jay Brian Ballard and Kim Jones, of Utah say in a lawsuit filed in December 2008 that in 1995 they wrote the lyrics and music of "Take Me As I Am."
-A decade later, they claim, Blige included a substantially similar version of their song without permission on "The Breakthrough," her multi-platinum selling album.
-The lawsuit, filed December 17, 2008, in U.S. District Court in Los Angeles, seeks profits from the recording of the song and impoundment of all copies of "Take Me As I Am."
+In the first case, two music writers have accused the singer/songwriter of copyright infringement over the song “Take Me As I Am.”
+Jay Brian Ballard and Kim Jones, of Utah, said in a lawsuit filed in December 2008 that in 1995 they wrote the lyrics and music of “Take Me As I Am.”
+A decade later, they claim, Blige included a substantially similar version of their song without permission on “The Breakthrough,” her multi-platinum selling album.
+The lawsuit, filed December 17, 2008, in U.S. District Court in Los Angeles, seeks profits from the recording of the song and impoundment of all copies of “Take Me As I Am.”
 Named as defendants are Blige, Geffen Records, and Universal Music & Video Distribution.

 In the second suit, filed December 19, 2008, two New Jersey men claim the song “Enough Cryin’,” also on “The Breakthrough” album, infringes on a song they wrote.
 Jermaine George Jumpp and Michael Clifton Adams Jr. say they submitted a CD in 2001 with five original recordings, including “On My Grind,” to the office of a New Jersey producer.
 In 2005, the producer and others published “Enough Cryin’,” performed by Blige, which is substantially similar to “On My Grind,” according to their suit, which was filed in U.S. District Court in New Jersey.

 The Salt Lake Tribune, January 5, 2009 (Pamela Manson)